Nancy Grace Roman

 Also known as: NA

-Nancy Grace Roman is an astronomer who was the first women executive at the US’s National Aeronautics and Space Administration (NASA).
-She is known as the “Mother of Hubble” for her contributions in establishing the Hubble Space Telescope, and has been an outspoken advocate for women in the sciences throughout her career.
+Astronomer Nancy Grace Roman was the first women executive at the US’s National Aeronautics and Space Administration (NASA).
+She is known as the “Mother of Hubble” for her contributions in establishing the Hubble Space Telescope, and was an outspoken advocate for women in the sciences throughout her career.

 Although Roman showed interest and talent in the sciences from an early age, like so many women she was discouraged by teachers at all levels who thought women shouldn’t study science.
 Despite this, Roman earned a Bachelor’s degree in astronomy from Swarthmore College in 1946, and finished her PhD in astronomy at the University of Chicago in 1949, where she stayed on for six years working as a researcher and instructor, eventually leaving because of the limited opportunities for women.